next-theme/theme-next-docs/source/docs/index.md

 ### Five Code Highlighting Themes

-NexT uses code highlighting themes from Tomorrow, and you can choose what you like by changing one line option.
+NexT uses code highlighting themes from the [highlight.js](https://highlightjs.org) package, and makes more than 90 code highlight themes available to you.

 {% gp 5-2 %}
 ![Tomorrow Normal](/images/docs/tomorrow.png)